An ailing American explorer trapped 3,000 feet deep in Turkish cave awaits difficult rescue

 “The caving world is a really tight-knit group and it’s amazing to see how many people have responded on the surface," said Dickey. “ ...
 I do know that the quick response of the Turkish government to get the medical supplies that I need, in my opinion, saved my life.
 I was very close to the edge.”

 Dickey, who is seen standing and moving around in the video, said that while he is alert and talking, he is not “healed on the inside” and will need a lot of help to get out of the cave.
-Experts said the rescue operation could take days or even weeks depending on conditions.
+Doctors will decide whether he will need to leave the cave on a stretcher or if he can leave under his own power.

 Dickey, who had been bleeding and losing fluid from his stomach, has stopped vomiting and has eaten for the first time in days, according to a New Jersey-based cave rescue group he’s affiliated with.
 It’s unclear what caused his medical issue.